 Let’s see how aromatic Riesling is.
-Hold your glass at your chest and see if you can catch a scent.
-Then move it to your chin and breath in through your nose.
+First, hold your glass at your chest and see if you can catch a scent.
+Next, move it to your chin and breath in through your nose.
 Then put your nose in the glass and take a big sniff.
 What scents do you catch?
 Swirl the wine and then sniff again.
 What scents do you catch now?

 TASTING PROFILE: An aromatic grape that you should be able to smell with the glass at your chest.
 It gives off floral and citrus notes.

 Take a taste and swirl it in your mouth.
 What flavors do you taste?
 After you swallow, how long does the flavor linger and how would you describe those flavors?

 Oak: Most Riesling matures in stainless steel tanks.
 A small percentage may mature in oak barrels, but it’s an older neutral barrel that is meant to provide texture and roundness rather than adding any oak flavor to the wine.

 Fruit: Light fruit flavors of apple, pear, peach.